If he was alive today, would John Lennon have had Laser Eye Surgery?

 Needless to say, the age-old medical devices we once knew as “glasses”, now know as “obsolete”, would appear nowhere on Lennon’s radar.

-If you want to make a bold fashion statement in 2018, it’s much, much more impactful to attain clear, unobstructed vision by having Laser Eye Surgery.
+If you want to make a bold fashion statement today, it’s much, much more impactful to attain clear, unobstructed vision by having Laser Eye Surgery.

 Laser Eye Surgery is becoming more popular and more accessible as the days go by, so who knows what will happen once it becomes so mainstream that everyone has perfect vision.
 But I’m sure John wouldn’t care or have a clue either.
 He’d be too busy enjoying life free from glasses.